alkawryk/tinderbot/README.md

 ### Authorize localhost as a Valid OAuth redirect URI

   Once your app has been created, follow the Settings link in the app's dashboard, and go over to the Advanced tab.
-Look for "Valid OAuth redirect URI's" and add `http://localhost:8080` (or whatever you decide to use for your listen port)
+Look for "Valid OAuth redirect URI's" and add `http://localhost:8080/fbtoken` (or whatever you decide to use for your listen port).
+Also ensure the "Client OAuth Login" setting is enabled.

 ### Setting up your tinder bot